The only way I know how to keep my cats in my yard that works, is to provide a physical barrier.

 How To Keep My Cats In My Yard

 Buy, DIY or get someone else to build a purpose built cat enclosure commonly called a Catio.

 Purchase a cat enclosure that is ready made and just needs to be installed or adapted to fit at your house.

 Cat Proof Fencing

 There are various ways to modify existing fences to turn your fence into a cat fence.
 You will need to factor in the cost of the modifications combined with the amount of fencing you have.
 Obviously a smaller yard will be easier to manage.

 If your yard is large, fencing part of the yard may work.
 This may or may not be practical for your situation.
 All yards are different.
 I am offering suggestions that will work for some but not for others.

 1. Oscillot Cat Containment System

 The Oscillot Containment System can be used on any fence that is a minimum of 6 ft high.
 The system uses spinning paddles installed on the top of the fence.
-The cat is not able to gain traction because when a paw its a paddle the paddle spins.
+The cat is not able to gain traction because when a paw hits a paddle, the paddle spins.